Our Irondequoit building

 Rabbi Bon Ami, our rabbi during the early 1960’s.

 Rabbi Allan Levine (1932-2116), who spent eight years with us in the 1960’s and early 1970’s, and who is particularly remembered for his participation in the civil rights movement.

 Rabbi Bennett Hermann, who was with us for four years in the early 1970’s.

 Rabbi David Spitz, who was with us in the mid-1970’s.

 Rabbi William E. Blank, who was with us for eight years in the late 1970’s through the early 1980’s.

 Rabbi Michael B. Herzbrun (1943-2015), who was with us from the mid 1980’s through 2014 – almost 30 years!

 Rabbi S. Robert Morais, who served as our Interim Rabbi for one year from 2014-2015.

 Rabbi Drorah O’Donnell Setel, who is our current rabbi and has been with us since 2015.

-The offerings have included worship services, holiday celebrations, education for adults and kids, social action and and just plain socializing.
-In addition, there have been many special programs such as Israel Bond brunches, participation in parades to support Israel, attendance at Union for Reform Judaism events, Shabbat retreats, sponsoring a Laotian family after the Viet Nam war and even having a rock concert on our front lawn.
+Temple Emanu-El’s mission has always been to offer our community a wide variety of programs and services that help celebrate our connection to the Jewish tradition: worship services, holiday celebrations, education for adults and kids, social action, and just plain socializing.
+In addition, there have been many special programs such as Israel Bond brunches, participation in Pride parades, attendance at Union for Reform Judaism events, Shabbat retreats, sponsoring a Laotian family after the Viet Nam war, and putting on Jewish concerts from klezmer to rock.